- This Guidelines summary covers the key points for primary care, please refer to the SIGN 158 full guideline for complete set of recommendations

 Clinicians should be aware that higher doses of inhaled corticosteroids may be needed in patients who are smokers or ex-smokers [B].

-Summary tables categorising inhaled corticosteroids by dose in adults and children for different types of inhaler are included in the full guideline (Tables 12 and 13) and are available to download separately from the asthma guideline web page at www.sign.ac.uk.
+A summary table categorising inhaled corticosteroids by dose in adults for different types of inhaler is included in the full guideline (Table 12) and is available to download separately from the asthma guideline web page at www.sign.ac.uk.

 Initial add-on therapy